WisdomRoot/clash-hash/TESTING.md

 ## Overview

-This document explains how to test the SHA3-256 hardware core using Clash's behavioral simulation, **NOT** by synthesizing to HDL and running external simulators.
+This document explains how to test the SHA3-256 hardware core using Clash's behavioral simulation with Tasty+Hspec, **NOT** by synthesizing to HDL and running external simulators.

 ## The Proper Testing Pattern